 You can buy dedicated DJ sound cards that give your laptop or iPad etc two separate outputs, but you can also “hack” this by using a DJ splitter cable, that effectively commandeers the left and right stereo channels of your single output and uses one for the cue (headphones) and one for the master.
 You can even make your own to save some more pennies.
 You’ll be DJing in mono, but it’s a small price to pay for “real” DJing – many DJs I know have such a cable for a backup, or a quick DJ set, without the need to carry a sound card around with them (they’re great for hotel room sets, too…)

 5. It’s OK to buy cheap gear, just buy wisely

 In point 3, I told you that you can get free or cheap DJ software that’ll do the trick.
 But the truth is, there’s an awful lot of poor free DJ software too.
 And the same goes with DJ gear.
 Absolutely the cheapest way to start DJing in terms of hardware is to buy a DJ controller, as these offer awesome value for money against traditional DJ set-ups, but if you’re buying budget, you need to be careful as there is some rubbish out there.
-Luckily, we’ve got our How To Choose A DJ Controller free book to help you choose whatever your budget, and you can always ask on the Digital DJ Tips forum too – we’re always happy to help you with this
+Luckily, we’ve got our annual Digital DJ Gear Buyer’s Guide to help you choose whatever your budget, and you can always ask on our Global DJ Network Facebook Group too (you’ll need to ask to join, it’s free) – we’re always happy to help you with this

 Just like a beginner photographer wouldn’t know what to do with a professional SLR (and would be wasting the features of that camera by always using it on “automatic” settings – think “sync button”…) but could have a lot of fun learning to take good pictures on their smartphone with a decent camera app, so it is sometimes better to learn to DJ with what you’ve got or can afford easily, only upgrading when you’re sure about what you really need next.